metno/emep-ctm/Subrun.rst

     lf_country%group(1)%name='NORDIC', !any name given to the group (used as output name) lf_country%group(1)%list(1:)='NO','DK','SE','FI', ! countries included in the group

 Instead of defining countries in the emission files, one can define "source regions" in a separate netcdf file.
 Each region must have an integer value.
-The values to be included as a source region are then specified by the minimum and maximum value to include.
+The values to be included as a source region are then specified by a list or as the minimum and maximum value to include (defining both a list and an intervall is allowed, but only only list and one intervall).
 The maskfile should be defined too.
-For example:
+For example to include masks 2,5,8,12 and all mask between 100 and 357 (included):

 .. code-block:: Fortran
     :caption: Local Fractions mask regions source receptor example